-The Boa Constrictor (Boa constrictor) is a large, non-venomous colubrid snake and a reptile.
+The Boa Constrictor (Boa constrictor) is a large, non-venomous colubrid reptile in the Boidae family of constrictor snakes.
 It is also known as the Common Boa or the Red-Tailed Boa.
 It is a boid, pronounced bo-id.

 The Boa Constrictor has a thick, heavy body.
 The pattern on its body is distinctive and varied.
 It is generally brown, grey, cream, or reddish-brown.